Winston Churchill as a writer

-Winston Churchill, in addition to his careers of soldier and politician, was a prolific writer under the pen name 'Winston S. Churchill'.
-After being commissioned into the 4th Queen's Own Hussars in 1895, Churchill gained permission to observe the Cuban War of Independence, and sent war reports to The Daily Graphic.
+Winston Churchill, in addition to his careers as a military officer and politician, was a prolific writer under the variant of his full name "Winston S. Churchill".
+After being commissioned into the 4th Queen's Own Hussars in 1895 Churchill gained permission to observe the Cuban War of Independence, and sent war reports to The Daily Graphic.
 He continued his war journalism in British India, at the Siege of Malakand, then in the Sudan during the Mahdist War and in southern Africa during the Second Boer War.

 Churchill's fictional output included one novel and a short story, but his main output comprised non-fiction.
 After he was elected as an MP, over 130 of his speeches or parliamentary answers were also published in pamphlets or booklets; many were subsequently published in collected editions.
 Churchill received the Nobel Prize in Literature in 1953 "for his mastery of historical and biographical description as well as for brilliant oratory in defending exalted human values".

 Writing career

 In 1895 Winston Churchill was commissioned cornet (second lieutenant) into the 4th Queen's Own Hussars.
 His annual pay was £300, and he calculated he needed an additional £500 to support a style of life equal to that of other officers of the regiment.
 To earn the required funds, he gained his colonel's agreement to observe the Cuban War of Independence; his mother, Lady Randolph Churchill, used her influence to secure a contract for her son to send war reports to The Daily Graphic.
 He was subsequently posted back to his regiment, then based in British India, where he took part in, and reported on the Siege of Malakand; the reports were published in The Pioneer and The Daily Telegraph.
 The reports formed the basis of his first book, The Story of the Malakand Field Force, which was published in 1898.
-To relax he also wrote his only novel, Savrola, which was published in 1898.
-That same year he was transferred to the Sudan to take part in the Mahdist War (1881–1899), where he participated in the Battle of Omdurman in September 1898.
+To relax he also wrote his only novel, Savrola, which was also published in 1898.
+That same year he was transferred to Sudan to take part in the Mahdist War (1881–1899), where he participated in the Battle of Omdurman in September 1898.
 He published his recollections in The River War (1899).

 In 1899 Churchill resigned his commission and travelled to South Africa as the correspondent with The Morning Post, on a salary of £250 a month plus all expenses, to report on the Second Boer War.
-He was captured by the Boers in November that year, but managed to escape.
+He was captured by the Boers in November of that year, but managed to escape.
 He remained in the country and continued to send in his reports to the newspaper.
 He subsequently published his despatches in two works, London to Ladysmith via Pretoria and Ian Hamilton's March (both 1900).
 He returned to Britain in 1900 and was elected as the Member of parliament for the Oldham constituency at that year's general election.